-Our experience is that the cost for an overseas field-based research project for MTID or MTP is about £3,500.
-This is paid in addition to the standard Masters Fee.
-Costs are variable between projects but this would typically include the following: flights, visas, health and travel insurance, vaccinations, accommodation, local ethics committee costs (if applicable), local travel, research assistant/interpreter stipend costs, and possibly an honorarium to the host institution.
+Our experience is that the cost of an overseas field-based research project for MIPH is about £3,500.
+This is paid in addition to the standard Masters fee.
+Costs are variable between projects but this would typically cover the following: flights, visas, health and travel insurance, vaccinations, accommodation, local ethics committee costs, local travel, research assistant/interpreter stipend costs and possibly an honorarium to the host institution.